Matt-Heinen/Matthew-Heinen-Data-Scientist-Portfolio/README.md

 ## Selected Experience

-OnePass Minneapolis, MN (July 2025 - Present) Technical Operations and Support Specialist
+OnePass, Minneapolis, MN (July 2025 - Present)

+Technical Operations and Support Specialist

 ● Sourced and integrated data from external and internal sources to build models, generate actionable insights, and create dynamic visualizations.

 ● Used SQL and API expertise to provide immediate member resolution to product defects for hundreds of members.

 ● Automate maitnance tasks, improving the member experience and reducing customer support needs by thousands of hours monthly.

 Employee Strategies, Minneapolis, MN (Jan 2024 – July 2025)